chenasraf/dart_todo/README.md

 # dart_todo

-A todo CLI tool, written in dart.
+A fully fledged, simple to use to do terminal app with a GUI.
+Written in dart.

 ## Getting started